soundfont/automine/README.md

-# AutoHotkey Coordinate Clicker with Anti-AFK
+# AutoMine by soundfont

-A simple AutoHotkey (v1.1) script designed to automate clicking and holding the left mouse button at specific screen coordinates, with built-in periodic repositioning and an anti-AFK mechanism.
+A simple AutoHotkey script designed to automate clicking and holding the left mouse button at specific screen coordinates, with built-in periodic repositioning and an anti-AFK mechanism.

 ## Features